doolse/react-typed-forms/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-`useControl<V>(initialValue, controlSetup?)` is used to define a control which holds an immutable value of type V.
+`useControl<V>(initialValue, configure)` is used to define a control which holds an immutable value of type V.

 Because `formState` is a `Control` which holds a value of type `SimpleForm`, you can access a child `Control` by using the parent's `fields` property.